gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/downloading-datasets.md

 Once you open the [data store](https://data.mds.gbrrestoration.org){:target="\_blank"} and log in, you can navigate to datasets using the banner at the top and use the listing, filtering and searching functionality to locate the desired dataset to download.
 Select the dataset you wish to view and download from the list.
 See [viewing a dataset](../data-store/viewing-a-dataset.md){:target="\_blank"} for instructions on how to find a dataset.

-{% include notes.html content="Currently the search functionality of the data store is not complete and will only select exact text matches." %}

 ---

 ### Using a shared link

 The [persistent identifier](../digital-object-identifiers.html){:target="\_blank"} generated when a dataset is minted can be shared in a special form to enable one click persistent navigation to that dataset.
-If someone shares a M&DS data store link with you, you will be navigated to the dataset listing directly.
+If someone shares a M&DS data store link with you, you will be navigated to the registry entry for the dataset.
+Clicking on the 'View in Datastore' button will display the dataset in the Data Store.
 You can follow on with the instructions below once you have reached the dataset listing.

 ---